 If we lose a key customer, we may be unable to obtain replacement long-term charters or contracts of affreightment and may become subject, with respect to any shuttle tankers redeployed on conventional oil tanker trades, to the volatile spot market, which is highly competitive and subject to significant price fluctuations.
-If a customer exercises its right under some charters to purchase the vessel, we may be unable to acquire an adequate replacement vessel.
+If a customer exercises its right under some charters to purchase the vessel or terminate the charter, we may be unable to acquire an adequate replacement vessel or charter.
 Any replacement newbuilding would not generate revenues during its construction and we may be unable to charter any replacement vessel on terms as favorable to us as those of the terminated charter.

-The loss of any of our significant customers could have a material adverse effect on our business, results of operations and financial condition and our ability to make cash distributions.
+The loss of any of our significant customers or a reduction in revenues from them could have a material adverse effect on our business, results of operations and financial condition and our ability to make cash distributions.

-We depend on Teekay Corporation to assist us in operating our businesses and competing in our markets.
+We depend on Teekay Corporation and certain joint venture partners to assist us in operating our businesses and competing in our markets.